 A: No. Only non-profit or other local government organization (excluding San Mateo County departments), including schools and school districts are eligible to apply.
+Projects that have San Mateo

-However, it is acceptable for other County departments to be listed as secondary applicants on a project as long as the other organization is the fiscal sponsor.
+County Department(s) as primary/lead applicants or include funding request for San Mateo County staff person's salary will not be considered for funding.
+However, it is acceptable for a County department to be listed as collaborator or partner on a project as long as the other organization is the lead applicant and fiscal sponsor.